pauljessup/simpleSceneDesigner/README.md

 # Starting the editor
-Just one function call loads and starts the editor
+Just one function call starts the editor

     simpleScene:startEditing()